Two classes of posets with real-rooted chain polynomials: Abstract

 \section{Abstract}

 The coefficients of the chain polynomial of a finite poset enumerate chains in the poset by their number of elements.
 It has been a challenging open problem to determine which posets have real-rooted chain polynomials.
-Two new classes of posets with this property, namely those of all rank-selected subposets of Cohen-Macaulay simplicial posets and all noncrossing partition lattices associated to irreducible finite Coxeter groups, are presented here.
+Two new classes of posets, namely those of all rank-selected subposets of Cohen-Macaulay simplicial posets and all noncrossing partition lattices associated to finite Coxeter groups, are shown to have this property.
 The first result generalizes one of Brenti and Welker.
-As a special case, the descent enumerator of permutations of the set $\{1, 2,\dots,n\}$ which have ascents at specified positions is shown to be real-rooted, hence unimodal, and a good estimate for the location of the peak is deduced.
+As a special case, the descent enumerator of permutations of the set $\{1, 2,\dots,n\}$ which have ascents at specified positions is shown to be real-rooted, hence log-concave and unimodal, and a good estimate for the location of the peak is deduced.